How to give your on-screen window the DMD “dot look”¶

 5. Other options & positioning your DMD¶

-Finally, remember to check the documentation for the color_dmd widget for a full list of the options you can use to fine-tune how the DMD looks in the window.
+Finally, remember to check the documentation for the display widget and the color_dmd effect for a full list of the options you can use to fine-tune how the DMD looks in the window.
 For example, you can configure the pixel size, the glow radius, the color of the space between the pixels, gain, tint, etc.

 Also, you don’t have to make the virtual DMD be the full size of the display.
 For example, if you set your dmd display to be 128x32 and then set the color_dmd widget to be 640x160, you’ll get a display like this: